holyketzer/cv/README.md

 ------------ | -------------
 Period | Oct 2016 - Jan 2020
 Location | Saint Petersburg
-Stack | Ruby, Ruby on Rails, RSpec, Sidekiq, ActiveAdmin, PostgreSQL, EventMachine, DigitalOcean, Ansible Job | Designed, developed and supported a carsharing solution for colesa.com - carsharing in Saint Petersburg.
-Solution includes: <ul><li>Car Server - event-machine based TCP server which controls car-trackers and collects telemetry</li><li>Web Server - handles all business logic and provider APIs for client applications</li><li>Admin Web UI - CRM for carsharing employees</li></ul>
+Stack | Ruby, Ruby on Rails, RSpec, Sidekiq, ActiveAdmin, PostgreSQL, EventMachine, DigitalOcean, Ansible, Capistrano, Git Job | Designed, developed and supported a carsharing solution for colesa.com - carsharing in Saint Petersburg.
+Solution includes: <ul><li>Car Server - event-machine based TCP server which collects telemetry and sends control commands to car-trackers</li><li>Web Server - handles all business logic and provides APIs for client applications (Web and mobile apps)</li><li>Admin Web UI - CRM for carsharing employees</li></ul>.
+One-man project in a free-time, MVP serving real cars and customers was created in 2 monthes, whole system worked in production 3 years with tens of cars and hundreeds of customers.

 ### Software Engineer at SPB TV